 7 – Just Cause 2:

 When players plunge into the expansive world of Just Cause 2, they’ll be able to roam across vast terrains without having to solely focus on the game’s featured storyline.
-The title sees agent Rico Rodriguez setting out on a mission that requires him to take down his mentor and friend, Tom Sheldon as well as the evil dictator Baby Panay.
+Just Cause 2 sees agent Rico Rodriguez setting out on a mission that requires him to take down his mentor and friend, Tom Sheldon as well as the evil dictator Baby Panay.

 Our choice of games like Oblivion will certainly keep you occupied for hours on end.
 Whether you own a PC, Xbox 360, PS3 or even an iOS-powered device, you can be sure you’ll find just what you’re looking for.
 So after taking a peek and trying out the lot, do let us know which ones appealed to you by penning down a few words in the comment box below.